MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-common-issues.md

 To remove encryption from files that have already been migrated incorrectly, you must sign into the computer with the account that you used to run the LoadState tool and then remove the encryption from the affected files.

-### The LoadState tool reports an error as return code 71 and a Windows Error 2202 in the log file.
+### The LoadState tool reports an error as return code 71 and a Windows Error 2202 in the log file

 **Cause:** The computer name was changed during an offline migration of a local user profile.